 Configuration files can include other configuration files using the option INCLUDE.
-This may be a more intuitive way to manage multiple configuration settings that are shared and unshared among individual clients.

 The INCLUDE configuration parameter can be set to the name of a single file, which will be read, along with the configuration file itself, when a process starts.
 Unlike other parameters, more than one INCLUDE may be included in a configuration file, and each included file is read, not just the last one.
 Nesting may be up to 100 levels.